cboin1996/avddpg/README.md

-# Autonomous Vehicle Reinforcement Learning using DDPG Algorithm v1.1.2
-A CLI tool for running DRL experiments on a simulated Autonomous vehicle platoon (or many).
+A Autonomous Vehicle Reinforcement Learning using DDPG Algorithm v1.1.3 A CLI tool for running DRL experiments on a simulated Autonomous vehicle platoon (or many).

 ## Install